 The new data show that overall obesity rates among children participating in WIC declined from 15.9 percent in 2010 to 13.9 percent in 2016, with statistically significant decreases among all racial and ethnic subgroups.

-31 states and three U.S. territories reported obesity rate declines among 2-to-4 year olds participating in WIC between 2010 and 2014.
+41 states U.S. territories reported obesity rate declines among 2-to-4 year olds participating in WIC between 2010 and 2016.

 Percentage of overweight and obesity among children enrolled in WIC, a decrease from 32.5 percent in 2010.